gdsfactory/gdsfactory/README.md

 2. Easy to use and interface with other tools
 3. Maintained / Documented / Popular

-PHIDL was the winner thanks to its speed, code beauty and easy of use, and is written on top of gdspy (which came second), so you can also leverage all the work from many tools that support gdspy.
+PHIDL won in speed, readability and easy of use.
+PHIDL is written on top of gdspy (which came second), so you can still leverage all the work from the gdspy community.

-Gdsfactory also leverages klayout and gdspy libraries for some functions.
+Gdsfactory also leverages klayout and gdspy python APIs.

 ![](https://i.imgur.com/4xQJ2yk.png)